 Equity is measured by the combined market value of all shares of stock, preferred and common, while liabilities include both current and long term.
 The measure shows how much the firm's assets can decline in value (measured by market value of equity plus debt) before the liabilities exceed the assets and the firm becomes insolvent.
-We discussed this "comparison" long before the advent of the KMV approach (discussed below) and before Merton [1974] put these relationships into an option-theoretic approach to value corporate risky debt.
-KMV used Merton's work to springboard into their now commonly used credit risk measure - the Expected Default Frequency (EDF).
+We discussed this "comparison" long before the advent of the KMV approach (which I will discuss shortly) - that is, before Merton [1974] put these relationships into an optiontheoretic approach to value corporate risky debt.
+KMV used Merton's work to springboard into its now commonly used credit risk measure - the Expected Default Frequency (EDF).